syncthing/docs/users/faq.rst

 -  File Permissions (When supported by file system.
 On Windows, only the read only bit is synchronized.)
--  Symbolic Links (When supported by the OS.
-On Windows Vista and up, requires administrator privileges.
-Links are synced as is and are not followed.)
+-  Symbolic Links (Except on Windows.)

 The following are *not* synchronized;